tech-drew/level-up/documentation/logging-locations-and-troubleshooting.md

    - `3`: Debug (Verbose logging for detailed troubleshooting)
    - `trace`: Extremely verbose, detailed logging (Use with caution, generates large amounts of data)

-   You can adjust the logging level by editing the `loglevel` in your `hyprland.conf`.
+   You can adjust the logging level by editing the `loglevel` in `$HOME/.local/share/level-up/launch-hyprland-with-logging.log` .
 By default, the log file will be located in `$HOME/.local/share/level-up/hyprland.log`.

 ### 4. **Waybar Log (`waybar.log`)**
    - **Location**: `$HOME/.local/share/level-up/waybar.log`